Students at MIT campus

 A Program Built Over a Decade

-"You are not just participants — you are the creators and nurturers of this program.
-Every effort you make adds a possibility to your future."
+"You are not only participants of Boston Teen Enrichment Camp — you are its creators and nurturers.
+Every bit of your investment, every effort you make, will add a possibility to your future."

 Confidence comes from effort.
 Effort comes from action — not daydreams.